PGY2 Ambulatory Care Residency

 - Additional opportunities available based on the resident’s interests and rotation availability

-Residents will also be integrated into the academic activities at the UNT System College of Pharmacy (UNTSCP) throughout the duration of the program.
+Residents will also be integrated into the academic activities at the HSC College of Pharmacy (HSCCP) throughout the duration of the program.

 - Teaching Excellence Seminar Series: This seminar series is designed to provide a variety of teaching practices and strategies in the adult classroom to enhance the teaching skills of faculty of various levels.
 Residents will have an opportunity to earn a Certificate of Completion or Certificate of Teaching Excellence from the Center for Innovative Learning.